lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 See the :ref:`DP0-2-Data-Products-DPDD` for table descriptions and schema.
 Notice how the table view at lower-right will automatically update to match the table selected by you (via clicking the "up-down" arrow).

-**Enter Constraints**: For "Spatial" constraints, choose the desired shape type for a spatial search ("Cone" or "Polygon"), and the appropriate instructions for the search terms will appear.
-For example, for cone search, "Coords or Obj Name" and "Radius" of search need to be entered.
+**Enter Constraints**: Check the box by "Spatial."
+For "Spatial" constraints, choose the desired shape type for a spatial search
+("Cone" or "Polygon"), and the appropriate instructions for the search terms will appear.
+For example, for cone search, "Coordinates or Object Name" and "Radius" of search need to be entered.

 Keeping the search area small will keep query times short and return manageable subsets of objects as you learn.
 It is recommended to start with 3 arcminutes.
 Note that the central (RA, Dec) coordinates for DC2, in decimal degrees, are: ``61.863 -35.790``.

 The longitude and latitude columns in "Position Columns" do automatically update to be the correct column names for right ascension and declination for the selected table.
 If a non-existent column name is entered, the box will highlight red in indication of the error.

 **The table view**:
 The table to the right of "Enter Constraints" enables users to apply additional search constraints on the columns in the selected catalog table.
 Some tables have a lot of data columns.
 Search for desired data columns by entering terms (e.g., ra, Flux, or flag) in the boxes underneath "Name" and pressing "enter" in order to view data columns of interest to you.
+Entering, e.g. "ra" will return all rows containing "ra" in the name.

 Use the checkboxes in the left-most column to select the data column names to be returned by the query.
 Use the funnel icon to filter the columns, and only view selected data column names.